 If these two criteria are met, the company then needs to comply with the formalities before the dividend is paid.

 If companies fail to comply with the above requirements, the dividend will be unlawful.

-Sometimes unlawful dividends are paid to shareholders when the directors incorrectly determine what available profits the company may have.
+Sometimes unlawful dividends are paid to shareholders when the directors incorrectly determine the company’s profits.
 This could be due to a mixture of poor record keeping and inaccurate accounts.

-Dividends may also be paid when the company is insolvent or it may become insolvent as a result of that payment.
-In the event of the company’s insolvency, recovery claims inevitably will be brought by the insolvency officeholder against the shareholders and the directors.
+Dividends may also be paid incorrectly when the company is insolvent or it may become insolvent as a result of that payment.
+In the event of the company’s insolvency, it may well have to be repaid when requested by an Insolvency Practitioner.

-If you have an issue with a dividend and want to discuss options, call us on 020 3925 3613 or Contact Us.
+If you have an issue with a dividend and want to discuss options, call us on 020 3925 3613.
+We know insolvency inside out.

 What Next?
 Expert Advice Is Just A Click Away

-If you have any questions in relation to Unlawful And Illegal Dividends then Contact Us as soon as possible for advice.
+If you have any questions in relation to What Is An Unlawful Dividend? then Contact Us as soon as possible for advice.
 Our expertise is at your fingertips.

-This page: Unlawful And Illegal Dividends is not legal advice and should not be relied upon as such.
+This page: What Is An Unlawful Dividend? is not legal advice and should not be relied upon as such.
 This article Unlawful And Illegal Dividends is provided for information purposes only.
-You can Contact Us on the specific facts of your case to obtain relevant advice via a Free Initial Consultation.
+You can contact us on the specific facts of your case to obtain relevant advice via a Free Initial Consultation.